 Now, let’s dive into what exactly Pinterest analytics can tell us.

-Before we get started on our tour of Pinterest Analytics, I want to make sure you have a good understanding of the three metrics Pinterest uses most.
+Before we get started on our tour of Pinterest Analytics, I want to make sure you have a good understanding of the five metrics Pinterest uses most.
 These metrics are:

 Now, let’s talk about what they are, and what they mean.